 - the central diversity and inclusion team

-The scheme gives BAME G6/7 employees the opportunity to flexibly shadow a senior colleague in their own department or gain insight into senior leadership elsewhere.
-Participants shadow an SCS colleague for 2 to 3 days over a period of months, allowing close hand observation of senior leadership in action, with opportunities to discuss leadership approach, the complexities of senior roles and key success factors for leadership at the next level.
+This scheme gives BAME G6/7s the opportunity to flexibly shadow a senior colleague in their own department or gain insight into senior leadership elsewhere.
+Participants shadow an SCS colleague for two to three days over a period of months, allowing close hand observation of senior leadership in action, with opportunities to discuss leadership approach, the complexities of senior roles and key success factors for leadership at the next level.
+Hundreds of shadowing opportunities are arranged each year with high participant evaluations of learning impact.

-These sessions explore the gender/ethnicity intersect and are a forum where senior women leaders within the Civil Service and across other sectors discuss how women can realise their full career potential and thrive within the workplace.
+These sessions explore the gender/ethnicity intersect with senior women leaders within the Civil Service and beyond.
+The focus is on sharing experience in navigating barriers to help ensure BAME G6/7 women realise their full career potential.

-We are keen to improve the representation levels of ethnic minority men across the Civil Service, particularly those at more senior grades.
-We know that one way to raise aspiration is to see and hear from role models.
-At these sessions, attendees will learn about the leadership journey of Senior BAME Men across the Civil Service.
-The aim is to raise aspiration and self-confidence.
-The BAME men role models series also helps to challenge and change the status quo and change perceptions that BAME men cannot thrive in the Civil Service.
+We are keen to improve the representation levels of ethnic minority men across the Civil Service, particularly at more senior grades.
+These conferences enable colleagues to hear about the leadership journey of senior BAME men in the Civil Service, helping to challenge and change perceptions that BAME men cannot thrive in government.

-Our training sessions - often delivered by our external partners - allow employees to strengthen the skills that they need to improve.
+Our training sessions – often delivered by our external partners – allow members to strengthen leadership skills, increase resilience and access peer support.
+Partnership with the Institute for Government enables members to access the latest insights about government effectiveness.